 “My family provided me with unconditional emotional support while studying in St. Kitts,” he said.
 “Having young children at the time forced me to take breaks from my studies to help them with theirs.
 They helped me achieve an ideal work-life balance.
 We found a lot of solitude on the island at different beaches and at our church.”

-Dr. Harki Kaur, a UMHS 2017 grad in her final year of a Psychiatry residency at an Ohio hospital, joins the Facebook Live on Thursday, September 9, 2021 at 5pm Eastern.
+Dr. Harki Kaur, a UMHS 2017 grad in her final year of a Psychiatry residency at an Ohio hospital, joined the livestream on Thursday, September 9, 2021.
 Photo courtesy of Dr. Kaur.

 National Suicide Prevention Week & Month